Search Brokers - Cord Hesseltine

 Arnold, Nebraska, 69120

 Located in the heart of Nebraska cattle country, this 755.90± acre tract of grassland in northern Custer County offers a rare opportunity to acquire quality grazing land.
 With reliable water sources, thriving forage, and a rare location, this property is ready to go to work for your operation.Land Downing County Line Rangeland, consisting of 755.90± deeded acres of productive grassland located north of Arnold, NE.
-This well-maintained tract offers a strong foundation for any livestock operation or ag investment portfolio.The property features three reliable water sources for livestock, including two windmills and a solar well that was newly installed around three years ago, ensuring consistent access to water throughout the grazing season.Water/Mineral Rights & Natural Resources All owned convey!General Operations Summer grazing lease in place for the 2025 grazing season, with the property set to run 108 yearling heifers from June 1, 2025, through November 1, 2025.Region & Climate Arnold, Nebraska gets 24 inches of rain and 31 inches of snow, on average, per year.Location This property is located 14 miles north of Arnold, NE; 15 miles southwest of Dunning, NE; 19.5 miles west of Anselmo, NE; and 35 miles northwest of Broken Bow, NE.
+This well-maintained tract offers a strong foundation for any livestock operation or ag investment portfolio.The property features three reliable water sources for livestock, including two windmills and a solar well that was newly installed around three years ago, ensuring consistent access to water throughout the grazing season.Water/Mineral Rights & Natural Resources All owned convey!General Operations During the 2025 summer grazing season, the property ran 108 yearling heifers from June 1, 2025, through November 1, 2025.Region & Climate Arnold, Nebraska gets 24 inches of rain and 31 inches of snow, on average, per year.Location This property is located 14 miles north of Arnold, NE; 15 miles southwest of Dunning, NE; 19.5 miles west of Anselmo, NE; and 35 miles northwest of Broken Bow, NE.

 Cain Ranch